JavaanseHZ/pulumi-aws-lambda-infra/README.md

 The dev stage runs the newest version, the prod stage runs a dedicated version.

-### API Gateway
+### API Gateway & Rest Endpoint

-The API Gateway is accessible via via an URL and an api key.
+The API Gateway is accessible via via an URL and securfed via an api key.

 Example curl request:
 ```
 curl --request POST \